anyc/bootstats/README.md

 bootstats.py  --sr_scan
 ```

-Look for string `U-Boot` thirty times and show the average time under the Id
+Reboot the DUT thirty times, log the occurrence of the string `U-Boot` and
-"U-Boot start":
+show the average time under the Id "U-Boot start":
 ```
 bootstats.py  --iterations 30 --trigger "U-Boot start:U-Boot"
 ```